kmaterzok/TrzyszczCMS/docs/TrzyszczCMS.Docs/articles/rules-of-writing-code.md

  .WithColumn(nameof(AuthUser.AuthRoleId))        .AsInt32().NotNullable();
 ```

 The following example comes from the migration code.
-It applies aligning of lines and segregation of key words by its true use, e.g. column names of ```AuthUser``` table are in one line.
-It applies also to chains of methods apllied to all of the table rows.
+It applies aligning of lines and segregation of keywords by its true use, e.g. column names of ```AuthUser``` table are in one line.
+It also applies to chains of methods applied to all the table rows.
 A similar approach can be taken for assigning values for properties or fields of any instance.